MartinaPastor/SQL_for_data_analysis/README.md

 ## Churn Rate Analysis

-It focuses on calculating the churn rate [TO BE COMPLETED]
+It focuses on calculating the churn rate over the span of three months across two segments.

 </br>
 NOTE: The data is in part fictional fictional.
 To be found in the Codecademy course.